lwu1822/fastpages/_pages/about.md

 My interests are in STEM, which include programming, cybersecurity, and math.

-I'm pretty new to programming, but I'm passionate about learning, and I love to play around with code.
+I'm passionate about learning, and I love to play around with code.

 In my free time, I also love to read.
 Feel free to give me some book suggestions! :)